Family of 4 still hospitalized after father drove off cliff

 Patel is a doctor in radiology at Providence Holy Cross Medical Center in the Mission Hills area of Los Angeles.

-“Providence Holy Cross Medical Center is deeply saddened to learn of a traffic incident involving one of our physicians and his family,” said the statement, which was reported by KABC-TV.
+“Providence Holy Cross Medical Center is deeply saddened to learn of a traffic incident involving one of our physicians and his family,” the statement said.
 “We are extremely grateful there were no serious injuries.
 We will not respond further, as this incident is under investigation.”

 Associated Press researcher Rhonda Shafner contributed from New York.